Humpback Whale Research Internships (deadline: March 31, 2015)

 To Apply: Send resume, cover letter, and one letter of reference to Stephanie Richardson at firstname.lastname@example.org or 115 Bradford St, Provincetown, Massachusetts 02567.
 Applications must be received by April 3rd, 2015.

-Each year, one or two positions may be available to qualified international applicants, especially from the Dominican Republic and the WCR.
+Each year, one or two positions may be available to qualified applicants from the Dominican Republic and the WCR.
 They will focus on some or all of the following, depending on the interests and background of the applicant:

 Primary program partners include the Fundación Dominicana de Estudios Marinos, Inc. (FUNDEMAR), the Stellwagen Bank National Marine Sanctuary (SBNMS/NOAA) and the Universidad Instituto Technológico de Santo Domingo (INTEC).
 Past support for this program has been generously provided by the Cetacean Society International, the Wendy Joan Shadwell Fund for Whale Watch Naturalist Training and Education, CCS and the DF.